javadr/PyTorch-Detect-Code-Switching/README.md

 python predict.py --model pretrained_model.pth --text="@lililium This is an audio book !"
 ```

-*** CAVEAT: When the `predict.py` loads the saved model, it does not work properly (I don't know why, it seems the weights are not save correcly), so It would be better to copy all the contents of `train.py` into the `Jupyter Notebook` and run the test.
-See the `predict.ipynb' ***

 # Result

  Running the model on the Google Colab with `Tesla T4 GPU` and 100 epochs, achieved the `validation f1-score` of `0.92`.